rancoud/RTwitterBot/README.md

 ## Setup
 1. Create Twitter application
 2. Rename conf.twitter.app.sample.js to conf.twitter.app.js
+3. Fill the file with a name and consumer_key consumer_secret access_token_key access_token_secret
-3. Create your job in folder jobs
+4. Create your job in folder jobs

 ## Example
 Once your twitter application created you can run the read job.